Raised to be compliant

 Persist.
 Play.
 Have courage.
 Laugh at you mistakes as you make progress.
 Be

-sure to track you progress (again, carrying around a little notebook to take
+sure to track you progress (again, carry around a little notebook to take

 notes throughout the day really works).
 Persist.